 Nestled in the heart of the Balkans, the country of Bosnia and Herzegovina has had a recent history which was nothing short of tumultuous.
 Host to the incident which started the First World War (namely the assassination of Archduke Franz Ferdinand in Sarajevo in 1914), it subsequently survived decades of socialist regime before the notorious Balkan War of the early 1990s saw bombings, snipers and bloodshed.

 But what do you do when you exhausted all the things to do in Mostar, and want to explore further afield?
 The great news is that there are a number of great half-day trips within easy reach of the city, which can be enjoyed individually or combined into a day or two of exploration in this southern corner of the country.
-Pick up a map or GPS, and prepare to create your own Bosnia and Herzegovina tour!
+Pick up a map or GPS, and prepare to create your own Bosnia and Herzegovina tour with these four perfect Mostar day trips!

 At first sight, you would be forgiven for thinking that the Kravica Falls have been transported to the jungles of South America.
-These stunningly pretty waterfalls, located some 50km or around 50 minutes’ drive from Mostar, are accessed by descending a winding set of steps deep into the lush green valley of the Trebižat river.
+These stunningly pretty waterfalls are the most popular Mostar day tour; located some 50km or around 50 minutes’ drive from the city, the falls are accessed by descending a winding set of steps deep into the lush green valley of the Trebižat river.

 Forming a sweeping curtain 25m high and composed of 20 separate torrents of water, the waterfalls are the perfect place to cool off in the summer heat; bathing in the lake at the bottom of the waterfalls is permitted, and there are many outdoor restaurants catering to visitors.